 As performance engineering gains traction in software development, it's important for companies— even smaller ones—to pay attention to the differences between performance engineering and performance testing.
-With even small-scale e-commerce standing to lose 7% in annual sales for just 1 second page delays, organizations need to take steps towards implementing a performance plan that yields results.
+Organizations need to take steps towards implementing a performance plan that yields results.

 We've covered why your company should be implementing performance engineering before, but when it comes time to start implementing a performance plan, you may find yourself wondering what the difference between performance testing and performance engineering is.
 You may come across an array of definitions for performance as you go over your research.
 In fact, meanings can vary from organization to organization, but it's important to keep in mind that there is no standard approach to performance.